Signing in Four Public Software Package Registries: Quantity, Quality, and Influencing Factors: Results

 We observed differences between signing failure modes by registry.
-On Maven, the three most common failure modes were expired public keys, missing public keys, and revoked public keys.
-Failures related to public keys accounted for over 99\% of all Maven signing failures between \startYear and \finishDate.
-The three most common failure modes on \textit{\pypi} were revoked public keys, bad public keys, and missing public keys.
-Similar to Maven, public key related failures accounted for over 99\% of all PyPi signing failures between \startYear and \finishDate.
-On HuggingFace, the registry records but does not publish the public keys disclosed by package maintainers.\footnote{We asked the HuggingFace engineers for access.
+The three most common failure modes on \textit{\maven} were expired public keys, missing public keys, and bad public keys.
+Failures related to public keys accounted for over 99\% of all Maven signing failures in 2023.
+The three most common failure modes on \textit{\pypi} were missing public keys, revoked public keys, and expired public keys.
+Expired signatures are very rare, the only instances we could find were from 2014 versions of the leekspin package on \pypi Similar to \maven, public key related failures accounted for over 99\% of all PyPI signing failures in 2023.
+On \hf, the registry records but does not publish the public keys disclosed by package maintainers.\footnote{We asked the Hugging Face engineers for access.
 They declined.} Due to the lack of published public keys, we were unable to determine the cause of the invalid signatures.
 Finally, we observed no signing failures in Docker Hub.